luileito/swipetest/experiments/README.md

 ### Process performance metrics

-The `stats-create.py` program create a consolidated file where each line is a dictionary summarizing both sentence and word level performance.
+The `stats-create.py` program creates a consolidated file where each line is a dictionary summarizing both sentence and word level performance.

 Example:
 ```sh